 - Reservation Overflow: Select 'On' to allow more than the reserved number of slots to be taken by members of that group until the event is full.
 For instance, in our example, we have 10 slots reserved for Wells Fargo.
 Indicating 'On' to Overflow will allow an 11th user from Wells Fargo to register for the event by taking a slot from Unaffiliated Users (which, in this case, is any user not affiliated with Wells Fargo), but leaving the default option of 'Off' will block that user from being added to that group's reservation once the 10 slots reserved for Wells Fargo are filled.
 Note, however, that this does not allow registrations to exceed the Event Slot Limit, which cannot be bypassed except by an administrator through manual user registration.
 (We recommend you allow overflow when using the Expiration field so that members of the group registering after the expiration date are still tracked with their group.)

 When finished creating your group reservation, click the Save button.
-You can edit the reservation at any time by returning to the summary page of the event, clicking the ellipsis next to the reservation, and choosing 'Edit User Group Reservation" from the menu that appears.
+You can edit the reservation at any time by returning to the summary page of the event, clicking the ellipsis (...) button next to the reservation, and selecting "Edit User Group Reservation" from the menu that appears.

 Figure 3.
 Manually register users for an event on the Event Summary page.